Menstrual Cup Sizing - which size cup do you need?

 2. Your Pelvic Floor Strength

-If your pelvic floor strength is somewhat weak, or if you have any degree of incontinence, you will most likely need a larger diameter cup.
+If your pelvic floor strength is somewhat weak, or if you have any degree of incontinence, you will most likely need a larger diameter cup, or a menstrual disc which does not rely on suction to stay in place.

 3. The Height of Your Cervix

 Before choosing any menstrual cup, we highly recommend that you check the position/height of your cervix.
-If you have a low cervix (short vaginal canal), then you may find that a shorter cup provides a better fit.
-Conversely, if you have a high cervix (long vaginal canal), then you will most likely find a longer model more suitable.
+If you have a low cervix (short vaginal canal), then you may find that a shorter cup provides a better fit and is less likely to fall out.
+Conversely, if you have a high cervix (long vaginal canal), then you will most likely find a longer model more suitable, as it will be easier to reach.

 4. Are You a Teenager or Not Had Penetrative Sex?